starrchen/tunr_sinatra/readme.md

   - In the browser, try to follow the link to "/artists" in your nav bar.
 You see Sinatra doesn't know this ditty.
 Not shocking as you have not yet defined it.

   - While it is possible to put the "/artists" route in app.rb, it helps keeps thing organized to keep a separate file where we define all of our artist routes and then use `require_relative` to import that file.
-These kinds of files which handle interaction between the our models and our views are our controllers so make a __controllers/__ directory and create a file artists.rb.
-Put in the route Sinatra suggests
+These kinds of files which handle interaction between our models and our views are our controllers.
+Put the route Sinatra suggests in  artists_controller.rb
     ```ruby
     get "/artists" do
       "Hello World"